MohamedMohsen01/Python-Projects/Spotify & Youtube Data Analysis/README.md

 ### Data Pre-processing and Cleaning:
 In data wrangling and cleaning, I performed essential tasks to ensure reliable and usable data.
 Here are the key steps I took:
 - Addressed missing data using techniques like imputation or deletion.
-- Ensured data integrity by removing duplicate records.
+- Ensured data integrity by searching for duplicate records.
 - Changed the data types as needed.

 ### Exploratory Data Analysis (EDA):